VIEW Fellowship

 The Reason

 The VIEW Fellowship was born out of an understanding that our field has a history of excluding people from non-dominant groups, resulting in a present-day workforce that is less diverse than the general population and than the communities we serve.
-Communities that have been excluded from conservation often lack the professional social capital to access skill-building opportunities in this field, effectively barring or dissuading their members from pursuing graduate education.
-We also recognize that our field is relatively small and is built on relationships, and thus finding your first job often depends on who you know; this hiring style perpetuates existing patterns of workforce representation, and makes it hard for people new to the discipline to get their foot in the door.
+Communities that have been excluded from conservation often lack the professional network and social capital to access skill-building opportunities, effectively barring or dissuading their members from pursuing graduate education.
+We also recognize that our field is relatively small and is built on relationships, and thus finding your first job often depends on who you know; this hiring style perpetuates existing patterns of workforce representation and makes it hard for people new to the discipline to get their foot in the door.
 The VIEW Fellowship aims to disrupt these cycles.

 The Students